angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 - LP
 :::

-There is a much more extensive look at Echo of Eons in the DDFT section of the wiki.
+There is a much more extensive look at Echo of Eons in the [DDFT section][ddft:echo] of the wiki.

+[ddft:echo]: /ddft/echo

 ## Next Steps